Smart people don’t make better decisions because they’re smart. They make better decisions, research shows, because they habitually do the following:

 8. Commit to others.
 Want to make decisions faster and with less energy?
 Hitch your decisions to commitments with others—like meeting an exercise buddy at a designated time or weekly meetings with an accountability partner for self-improvement.
 When you oblige yourself to others, you reduce the need for willpower.
 Peer pressure is a powerful thing.

-9. Conserve willpower by removing moments of weakness.
+9. Conserve willpower by removing weaknesses.
 Instead of relying on willpower throughout the day, smart people conserve their mental fortitude so it’s available for emergencies and important decisions.
 They establish habits that eliminate unimportant choices.
 They do this by deciding before hand what situations they’ll put themselves in.
 For instance, one might decline back-to-back meetings or avoid morning meetings altogether per the above.
 Another might steer clear of watering holes, all-you-can-eat buffets, or won’t stock chocolate at home when quitting indulgent behaviors.
 Removing temptations is half the battle.
 The rest is willpower.